 The Food and Drug administration approved DBS for Parkinson's disease in 2002.
 DBS can reduce symptoms such as tremor, slowness of movement, stiffness, and dyskinesia (involuntary, dance-like movements).
 By reducing these symptoms, it can improve quality of life.
-DBS is essentially a pacemaker for the brain.

-The DBS system is composed of three parts that are surgically placed: the lead, the extension wire, and the pulse generator.
+The DBS system is composed of three parts that are surgically placed: the lead, the extension wire, and the neurostimulator (pulse generator).
 The lead is connected to an extension wire that goes underneath the skin from the head to the neurostimulator, which is located in the chest below the collarbone.
 The neurostimulator delivers intermittent electrical pulses to targeted areas of the brain that control movement.
 The neurostimulator is programmed during office visits by your neurologist so that it gives you the best possible improvement in your symptoms.
 It can be adjusted over time, which provides flexibility in treating symptoms.
-There is also a small handheld patient programmer that allows you to adjust certain settings at home if needed.
+There is also a small hand-held patient programmer that allows you to adjust certain settings at home if needed.